Health Blog

 Mycoplasmas and Ureaplasmas: Unknown Pathogens with Impact

 Sexually transmitted infections (STIs) are often associated with well-known pathogens such as chlamydia or gonococci (gonorrhea).
 However, there are other, less well-known bacteria that also play an important role – including mycoplasmas and ureaplasmas.
-Many people have never heard of them, yet they can cause symptoms and have long-term consequences – especially if they go undetected.
+Many people have never heard of them, yet they can cause symptoms as well as long-term consequences – especially if they go undetected.

 Learn moreGonorrhea: What You Should Know

-Gonorrhea, colloquially also known as the clap, is one of the most common sexually transmitted infections worldwide.
+Gonorrhea, colloquially also called the clap , is one of the most common sexually transmitted infections worldwide.
 It is caused by the bacterium Neisseria gonorrhoeae and affects people of all age groups – often without immediately noticeable symptoms.
-However, if left untreated, gonorrhea can have serious health consequences.
+However, if left untreated, the clap can have serious health consequences.

 Learn more